 These regulations apply to all Dartmouth students.
 They also apply in connection with student programs, events, and activities officially recognized by, and under the jurisdiction of, the College and its recognized student organizations, both on- and off-campus.
 Violation of these regulations may subject an individual or organization to disciplinary action.

-III.
+II.
 Distribution, Transfer, and Trafficking.
-Whenever, in the opinion of the Vice Provost for Student Affairs or their designee, there is sufficient and credible information or other evidence that a student is or has been distributing, transferring or trafficking in illicit drugs or attempting, soliciting or conspiring to commit any of these offenses with others, or is or has been in possession of such amounts as to make this a reasonable supposition, the student may be placed on immediate temporary suspension by the Vice Provost for Student Affairs or their designee until the Committee on Standards hears the case.
+Whenever, in the opinion of the Dean of the College or their designee, there is sufficient and credible information or other evidence that a student is or has been distributing, transferring or trafficking in illicit drugs or attempting, soliciting or conspiring to commit any of these offenses with others, or is or has been in possession of such amounts as to make this a reasonable supposition, the student may be placed on immediate temporary suspension by the Dean of the College or their designee until the Committee on Standards hears the case.

 Adjudication of Violations of the Student Drug Policy

-Violation of the Student Drug Policy will subject students to sanctions ranging, for example, from reprimands with a referral to a drug education program and separation from the College depending upon the nature and circumstances of the case.
+Violation of the Student Drug Policy will subject students to sanctions ranging from reprimands with a referral to a drug education program to separation from the College depending upon the nature and circumstances of the case.
 Sanctions are not automatic.

-In determining the appropriate sanction for violation of the policy, the Vice Provost for Student Affairs, his or her designee and/or Committee on Standards will, at a minimum, consider the following circumstances:
+In determining the appropriate sanction for violation of the policy, the Dean of the College, their designee and/or Committee on Standards will, at a minimum, consider the following circumstances:

 This list is not exhaustive and other circumstances may be considered in the determination of a sanction.
 There may also be legal consequences for criminal charges that may result from the use, possession or distribution of illegal drugs.